-A bright, highly directional beam of matter and radiation associated with
+A jet is a bright, highly directional beam of matter and radiation associated with

 certain types of stars and active galaxies.